neffej/padawan-portfolio-project/assets/README.md

 ## Tasks Completed

 -The website has a header, body and footer section.
--- The header has an integrated navigation bar with links to the other sections of the webpage --The body includes a banner image, an About Me section, and a gallery of deployed web applications.
+-- The header has an integrated navigation bar with links to the other sections of the webpagei --The body includes a banner image, an About Me section, and a gallery of deployed web applications.
 --The images in the gallery are clickable links
 --The footer includes links to several ways to contact me